-Warning: The command vserver looks in certain directories by default.
+Warning: The command v6 server looks in certain directories by default.
 It is possible to use any directory and specify the location with the --config flag.
 However, note that using a different directory requires you to specify the --config flag every time!

 Similarly, you can put your server configuration file in the user folder by using the --user flag.
-Note that in that case, you have to specify the --user flag for all vserver commands.
+Note that in that case, you have to specify the --user flag for all v6 server commands.